Function object: Description

 A typical use of a function object is in writing callback functions.
 A callback in procedural languages, such as C, may be performed by using function pointers.
 However it can be difficult or awkward to pass a state into or out of the callback function.
 This restriction also inhibits more dynamic behavior of the function.
 A function object solves those problems since the function is really a façade for a full object, carrying its own state.

 Many modern (and some older) languages, e.g. C++, Eiffel, Groovy, Lisp, Smalltalk, Perl, PHP, Python, Ruby, Scala, and many others, support first-class function objects and may even make significant use of them.
 Functional programming languages additionally support closures, i.e. first-class functions that can 'close over' variables in their surrounding environment at creation time.
 During compilation, a transformation known as lambda lifting converts the closures into function objects.

+In programming languages

-In C and C++
+C and C++

 Consider the example of a sorting routine that uses a callback function to define an ordering relation between a pair of items.
 The following C/C++ program uses function pointers: